 No doubt, the new GLC would download features developed for the W206 C-Class.
 A main exterior feature should be Digital Light headlamps with three extremely powerful LEDs in each of them.
-These headlamps should be a premium option over standard LED headlamps, and customers specifying them may get an additional option of projection functions, which enable projecting guidelines or warning symbols on the road ahead.
+These headlamps should be a premium option over standard LED headlamps.
+Customers specifying them may get an additional option of projection functions that casts guidelines or warning symbols of the road ahead.

 The new GLC could become the brand’s first SUV to feature the second-gen MBUX with a fingerprint scanner and a more interactive voice assistant activated by the command “Hey Mercedes.”
 MBUX Smart Home function will also be included in the new-generation MBUX, allowing the driver to keep a check on and control smart home devices installed at the residence.

 A fully digital instrument cluster should come standard, although the display and features could vary, with lower configurations getting a 9.5-inch and higher configurations using an 11.9-inch size display.
 The same goes for a touchscreen in the center console, a smaller – but still sizeable – 9.5-inch portrait display for the lower configurations, and an 11.9-inch portrait display for the higher configurations.